penafieljlm/salamander/README.md

 }
 # call the crawl method
 Salamander::crawl(urls, args) do |request, response, depth|
-	# request:  the URL string used to request the current page
+	# request:  The URL string used to request the current page
-	# response: a hash containing data pertaining to the response to the requested URL
+	# response: A hash containing data pertaining to the response to the requested URL
 	#     base_uri:         The base_uri field of OpenURI's response
 	#     meta:             The meta field of OpenURI's response
 	#     status:           The status field of OpenURI's response